apereo/cas/docs/cas-server-documentation/developer/Test-Process.md

 This page documents the steps that a CAS developer/contributor should take for testing a CAS server deployment during development.
 For additional instructions and guidance on the general build process, please [see this page](Build-Process.html).

+<div class="alert alert-info"><strong>Contributions</strong><p>Patches submitted to the CAS codebase
+in form of pull requests must pass all automated unit or integration tests, and/or provide adequate unit or integration tests for the proposed changes.
+In the absence of appropriate test cases, the contribution most likely will not be accepted into the codebase and ultimately may be closed.</p></div>

 ## Testing Modules

 To test the functionality provided by a given CAS module, execute the following steps: